Rockies vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has 53 hits with eight doubles, four triples, 10 home runs, 11 walks and 27 RBI.
-He's also stolen 17 bases.
+- Bobby Witt Jr. has put up 56 hits with eight doubles, four triples, 10 home runs and 11 walks.
+He has driven in 27 runs with 18 stolen bases.

 Witt Jr. Recent Games